Photonsters/anycubic-photon-docs/FAQ.md

 The original Photon has this important feature and can print AA via an unofficial firmware, and has also received an official AA firmware update in May 2019.

 [August 2019:
 Anycubic has now released a new firmware for the S model which includes the AA feature, but be warned that the file format has been changed to *.pws and is not compatible with any previous format.
 Note also that Chitubox does not support this new file format.
-In fact, no other slicer currently supports the Photon-S format. **Update at your own risk because you will not be able to downgrade.**]
+In fact, no other slicer (except for paid ones) currently supports the Photon-S format. **Update at your own risk because you will not be able to downgrade.** Anycubic did not release the previous firmware.]

 The hardware, software and cosmetic differences are:
 - Anycubic motherboard instead of the tested and proven Chitu CBD-Tech motherboard.